-Linden Hall offers both Junior (grades 6 through 8) and Upper School (grades 9–12) Boarding programs.
+Linden Hall offers both Junior (grades 6–8) and Upper School (grades 9–12) Boarding Programs, as well as a Five-Day Boarding Program in all grade levels.
 Boarding students are encouraged to interact with day students and vice versa.
-Many of our domestic and international boarding students visit the homes of our day families on evenings and weekends.
-These visits also provide our international students with authentic American experiences and insights into American culture and family life.
+Many of our domestic and international boarding students visit the homes of our day student families on weekends and during breaks.
+These visits provide our international students with authentic American experiences and insights into American culture and family life.

-At Linden Hall college preparatory begins in the Sixth grade.
+At Linden Hall, our college preparatory program begins in the sixth grade.
 Our junior boarding programs equips and prepares young women to handle the rigors of Upper School life.

-Recognizing the importance of health, our Junior Boarders are encouraged to eat balanced meals and have assigned bedtimes appropriate to their age/grades.
-On weekday afternoons, dorm parents encourage outdoor activities and games when the weather permits.
-Both indoor and outdoor games provide physical activity and an opportunity for our youngest students to relax and get to know each other.
-Evening study hall provides time for individual homework help followed by a supervised dorm meeting.
-Dorm meetings focus on life skills as well as fun activities for our 6th through 8th grade girls.
+Our Junior Boarders have assigned bedtimes appropriate to their age/grade, and are encouraged to eat balanced meals.
+On weekday afternoons, there are indoor and outdoor games and activities, which provide physical exercise as well as the opportunity for our youngest students to unwind and get to know each other.
+Evening study halls are monitored by teachers, who provide individual homework help as needed.
+Frequent dorm meetings focus on life skills as well as fun activities for our 6th through 8th grade girls.

-All of our students are encouraged to participate in clubs and other extra-curricular activities, keeping many students occupied from the end of the school day through dinner.
+All of our students are encouraged to participate in clubs, sports, and other extracurricular activities between the end of the school day through dinner.
 Students who are not on the Honor Roll must attend a monitored study hall from 7:30-9:00 p.m. on weeknights.
-As with our Junior Boarders, nightly dorm meetings include learning life skills as well as fun activities.
+Nightly dorm meetings include learning life skills as well as fun activities.